 No technologies match these criteria.
 Schedule UC TechAlerts to receive an email when technologies are published that match this search.
 Click on the Save Search link above

 Find technologies available for licensing from UCLA.

-UCLA researchers in the Department of Electrical and Computer Engineering have developed narrowband and high-selective filters with zero-insertion loss.
+UCLA researchers in the Department of Electrical and Computer Engineering have developed a highly sensitive, wearable hormone monitoring platform.

 Gateway to Innovation, Research and Entrepreneurship